Police: Auburn Woman Tried To Kidnap Toddler From Park

 — Dallas Texas (@texas_dallas) December 21, 2016

-Fortunately, the three-year-old victim in Saturday’s incident has not been harmed — other than the obvious trauma of surviving an abduction attempt.
+Fortunately, the 3-year-old victim in Saturday’s incident has not been harmed — other than the obvious trauma of surviving an abduction attempt.
 It’s being reported that Lindsay Frasher is not acquainted with the child that she allegedly tried to abduct, nor does the victim’s family know her.
 In other words, this was an incredibly rare event, which fortunately ended on a positive note.

 Woman Arrested For Attempted Kidnapping At Santa Rosa Trader Joe’s https://t.co/u7KYf4BitD #sanfrancisco pic.twitter.com/7c3TRZO0av